noraworld/issue-recorder/README.md

 | `partial_content_start_string`        | `<private>`      |
 | `partial_content_end_string`          | `</private>`     |

+And you leave a comment like the following.

 ```markdown
 I bumped into one of my best friends <private>(Tevin)</private> and we had a blast.
 ```